 c.
 Determine if any C/Vs are being relied upon to have an FFD program that meets the requirements of Subpart I. Verify that the C/V FFD program meets the requirements of 10 CFR Part 26 for the applicable sections for which the licensee is taking credit.

 d.
-Review the licensee procedure(s) or program that specifies which individuals are subject to each section of Subpart I. Determine which sections of Subpart I are applicable to the individual(s) associated with the issue of concern.
+Review the licensee procedure(s) or program that specifies which individuals are subject to each section of Subpart I. Determine which sections of Subpart I are applicable to the individual(s) associated with the issue of concern/inspection sample.

 e.
 Determine if the individual is subject to the work hour control requirements in 10 CFR 26.205 by referring to 10 CFR 26.4(a)(1) through (a)(5).
 Work hour controls do NOT apply to the following individuals and activities: